Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/siphonophore_combined/README.md

 In Mesquite, open the combined.nex file created above.
 From the 'File' menu, select 'Export...', then select 'Export NEXUS for MrBayes', and click 'OK'.
+Delete all the text in the 'MrBayes block' window, we are going to create a MrBayes block separately.
+Leave the 'Simplify names' checkbox checked.
-Click 'Export' in the window that comes up, and save the new file as 'combined_mb.nex'.
+Click 'Export' in the window that comes up, and save the new file as 'mb_data.nex'.

-This will create a simplified nexus that MrBayes can read, and also produces a MrBayes block that sets up an analysis under default settings.
-Open the new file in a text editor and modify this block as follows (your charset locations may be slightly different):
+Open the new file in a text editor and paste in the following block of commands (your charset locations may be slightly different):

 	begin mrbayes;